Permafrost/Tundra/README.md

   * Inputs:
-    * `$id` is a [java.util.TimeZone] ID identifying the time zone to be returned, or a `(+|-)HH:mm` timezone offset.
+    * `$id` is a [java.util.TimeZone] ID identifying the time zone to be returned, or a `(+|-)HH:mm` timezone offset, or an XML duration string representing a timezone offset, or a raw millisecond timezone offset.
 If a timezone offset is specified, the first timezone that matches the given offset is returned.
     * `$datetime` is an optional XML datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings